 Fly 350 miles north from Fairbanks, across the Yukon River and the Arctic Circle to the headwaters of the Marsh Fork of the Canning River.
-After hiking to a suitable campsite, we will make camp, eat dinner and then take a hike under to survey the endless wilderness.
+After hiking to a suitable campsite, we will make camp, eat dinner and then take a hike to survey the endless wilderness.

-We work our way up the Canning and over the first low pass, skirting Annette Peak and camping north of Porcupine Lake.
+We work our way up the Canning and over the first low pass, skirting Annette Peak and camping west of Porcupine Lake.
 Packs will be heavy, but the footing is good and the scenery unbeatable.

 We hike through the maze of valleys and canyons which eventually form the Ivishak, enjoying the solitude and magnificent wilderness.
 Once we hit the Ivishak proper we will need to walk downriver to where we judge the river is big enough to carry us.
 We will try and camp early enough in the day to have an opportunity to explore without packs deeper into the mountains each evening.